 Meat from conservation hunting is a major benefit to conservancy members, which are often situated in areas where there are no shops, and people have little, if any income.
 By distributing meat, conservancies perform three vital functions:

 - Poaching is socially unacceptable because meat is fairly distributed, and poaching for the pot is seen as stealing from neighbours.

 - Protein is made available to poor rural residents, especially to the elderly and to children, through distribution to schools.

 - Local governance is enhanced by making meat available to traditional authority and conservancy meetings.

 Although economic benefits and the provision of meat are tangible benefits to poor rural communities, intangible benefits may have the greatest long-term impact.
-Conservancy formation and management has promoted an improved decision making capacity, and considerably improved gender balance, with strong female participation on conservancy management committees and a financial managers and chairpersons.
+Conservancy formation and management has promoted an improved decision making capacity, and considerably improved gender balance, with strong female participation on conservancy management committees as financial managers and chairpersons.

-It is important to note that rural communities on marginal or densely populated agricultural land, sometimes as a result of historical injustice, are most at risk from the effects of climate change, though increased drought resulting in desertification and episodic flooding and wash-off of topsoils.
+It is important to note that rural communities on marginal or densely populated agricultural land, sometimes as a result of historical injustice, are most at risk from the effects of climate change, through increased drought resulting in desertification and episodic flooding and wash-off of topsoils.
 The opportunities provided by conservation agriculture and holistic rangeland management through support to conservancies should prevent the worst effects of climate change.
-However, the diversification from agriculture offered to communities through a wildlife-based economy, with the growth of employment, is an increasingly important adaption to climate change.
+However, the diversification from agriculture offered to communities through a wildlife-based economy, with the growth of employment, is an increasingly important adaptation to climate change.